 The insertion charge is typically a flat fee with no relevance to the starting or potential selling price of the item.
 Note that sellers with Store/Shop subscriptions will receive a discount off the standard fee.

-A few free listings are usually available for sellers every month, but again the limit is dependent on region. eBay.com, for example, offers 50 free listings to all sellers while eBay.co.uk is a little less generous with only 20 free listings.
+A few free listings are usually available for sellers every month, but again the limit is dependent on region. eBay.com, for example, offers 200 free listings to non-managed payments sellers while eBay.co.uk is a little less generous with only 20 free listings.